momo-ozawa/blackjack-gui/README.md

 ##### Play blackjack.

-A GUI to play a game of blackjack made entirely from scratch.
+A blackjack GUI game made entirely from scratch.
 The project is built on two main modules: Card.py and Deck.py.
 Card.py contains the class Card which represents a playing card, and the subclass BlackjackCard which inherits methods from Card.
 Deck.py contains the class Deck that inherits from Python's list class.

 ## Setup
 Clone this git repository on your computer